Decibels-UTC/website/README.md

-# website
+# Décibels Website
-website for the association Décibels UTC
+## Installation :
+This website has been created using React.js and django.
+To start locally the website follow these steps :
+-